In-patient luxury rehab center in Thailand

 A person with the jealous type of delusions believes their significant other is unfaithful without any evidence.
 Persecutory delusions are beliefs of being mistreated or threatened by someone.
 Somatic delusions are beliefs of having a medical problem.
 People with mixed delusions usually have more than one type of other delusions.

-Symptoms of the delusional disorder may depend on the type of delusion.
-People with jealous or persecutory delusions may exhibit anger and violent behavior.
-Patients with delusional disorder may also experience symptoms such as holding grudges, feelings of being exploited, and being preoccupied with the loyalty of others.
+Symptoms of the delusional disorder depend on the type of delusion.
+People with jealous or persecutory delusions exhibit anger and violent behavior.
+Patients with delusional disorder additionally experience symptoms such as holding grudges, feelings of being exploited, and being preoccupied with the loyalty of others.

 Effects of delusional disorder include depression, legal issues, and self-harm or harm to others.